Quantum transport through MoS$_2$ constrictions defined by photodoping

 Van-der-Waals heterostructures based on graphene and transition metal dichalcogenides (TMDCs) are attracting increasing attention in mesoscopic physics and solid-state research\cite{Novo16,Geim13,Rad10,Herr13,Rus08,Ter16}.
-One of the main challenges in this field is to find ways of confining carriers in well defined nanostructures.
-Achieving a high degree of control over carrier confinement is necessary for manipulating individual charges or spins\cite{Elz04,Wee88,Wep13,Joh92}, as well as for investigating mesoscopic physics phenomena such as quantized conductance or valley filtering in bilayer graphene and TMDCs\cite{Ryc07}.
-Moreover, good control over carrier confinement is a necessary requirement for studying fundamental material properties such as the g-factor and the charge carriers effective mass in mesoscopic devices.
+One of the main challenges in this field is to find ways of confining charge carriers in well defined device geometries.
+Achieving a high degree of control over carrier confinement is necessary for manipulating individual charges or spins\cite{Elz04,Wee88,Wep13,Joh92}, as well as for investigating mesoscopic physics phenomena such as quantized conductance or valley filtering in bilayer graphene and TMDCs \cite{Ryc07,Piso17}.
+Moreover, good control over carrier confinement is a necessary requirement for studying fundamental material properties such as the Land\'{e} g-factor and the charge carrier's effective mass in mesoscopic devices.

-Because of the absence of a band gap, mesoscopic physics in graphene is mostly studied in devices where the material has been etched into the desired shape\cite{Ter16,Rus08}.
-These devices typically suffer from scattering and trap states on their rough edges\cite{Ter16,Tom11,Bis14}.
-In contrast, bilayer graphene\cite{Gos12,All12} and semiconducting \mbox{TMDCs}\cite{Son15,Ke16} allow for smooth electrostatic confinement with the help of metallic gates, similarly to what has been pioneered in two-dimensional electron gases (2DEGs) in conventional semiconductor heterostructures for the past decades\cite{Wee88,Gold1998,Petta05}.